codeface-io/SwiftObserver/readme.md

      After at least one message has been sent, `latestUpdate` will return the last message, which you can also get via `messenger.latestMessage`.

-* Since `Messenger<Message>` conforms to the `ObservableProtocol`, you can include messengers in combined observations:
+* Since `Messenger<Message>` conforms to the `Observable` protocol, you can include messengers in combined observations:

     ~~~swift
     observer.observe(text, number, messenger)